pdee/pdee/README.md

   This calls py-shell with its default arguments
   With C-u, shell will get an unique name.

-  According to contents of ‘py-known-shells’ commands might be available like this:
+  According to contents of `py-known-shells' commands might be available like this:

   M-x py-shell RET ==> "*Python*"